gitluin/sara/README.md

         `-' `-'                                                                    hjw, ascii.co.uk/art
 What Is, Why Do
 -------
-sara is a very simple and lightweight tiling window manager, with the goal of making catwm actually work and paring down dwm.
+sara is a very simple and lightweight tiling window manager.
+Originally started with the goal of making catwm actually work, it's now a slimmed down descendant of dwm.
 I will try to keep the source code as small and readable as possible.

 Recent Statii
 ------